mrtazz/dotfiles/vim/pack/plugins/start/vim-plan/README.md

 let g:PlanDailiesDir = get(g:, 'PlanTemplatePath', "dailies")
-" generic notes dir relative to base dir let g:PlanNotesDir = get(g:, 'PlanTemplatePath', "notes")
+" generic notes dir relative to base dir let g:PlanNotesDir = get(g:, 'PlanTemplatePath', "notes") " allow user to append a title to default note file name " set to 0 or omit to disable adding a title to notes let g:PlanPromptForTitle = get(g:, 'PlanPromptForTitle', 1)
 ```

 ## See also